 In conclusion, when we strip our ideas about government of narrative and apology, we are left with the following definition:

 Government is an armed minority ruling over a subject people in some territory.
-It maintains itself in power by defending its territory by force from enemies foreign and domestic using resources requisitioned from the people living within the territory and/or supplied by a foreign power.
+To maintain itself in power it defends its territory from enemies foreign and domestic with armed force using resources requisitioned from the people living within the territory and/or supplied by a foreign power.

 This sharpens the definition of government even more than the austere model described by Tebbit: in this definition the core functions of justice, money, and infrastructure are optional.
 A government is still a government if it occupies a territory and merely requisitions resources to feed and supply its troops.
 It can exist as St. Augustine’s great robbery and do without money, law, and justice if it uses terror.
-A government is well advised to provide justice, money, and infrastructure to the subject population and pose as the representative of the people because the cost of providing these services is returned to the governing elite in decreased chance for rebellion and increased wealth that can be farmed by the government.
+We may suppose that a government is well advised to provide justice, money, and infrastructure to the subject population and pose as the representative of the people; no doubt the bother of providing these services is returned to the governing elite in decreased chance for rebellion and increased production that can be farmed by the government, and after all, it is the subject population that pays for the services out of the taxes imposed by the rulers.
 But the government can do without justice, money, and infrastructure so long as it has the stomach for terror.

-We can abstract from the government of Mao in his red base to an even more basic form of government.
+We can abstract from the government of Mao in his red base to an even more basic form of government and find that it still applies.
 Nicholas Wade has described this prototype human government in Before the Dawn.
 Chimpanzees, researchers have found, are very like humans.
 They are patrilocal, in that the males stay put and the females move to find mates in neighboring territory.
-They are also fiercely territorial.
-There is a good reason for this.
+They are also fiercely territorial, and for a good reason.
 Chimps feed on fruit from trees scattered throughout their territory, and the bigger the territory, the shorter intervals between births.
 The way to establish and defend a territory is by warfare.

 Chimp warfare takes the form of bands of males who patrol the border of their territory, looking for an individual of the neighboring community who has been rash enough to feed alone...
 Three against one is the preferred odds: two to hold the victim down and a third to batter him to death.6

 Government, for chimpanzees, is a male elite of warriors that defends and maintains the territory over which it rules.
-The males rule over the females.
+The males rule over the females using terror.
 “Every adult male demands deference from every female, resorting to immediate violence if a submissive response is not forthcoming.”

 The human past, according to Wade, was equally violent.